-- 7. The position of Assistant Treasurer will assist the Treasurer in the performance of the Treasurer's duties, and may act in the position and carry out the functions and powers of the position during any absence or vacancy in the position, until the position of Treasurer has been filled. - 8.
-The Assistant Treasurer will not be a member of the State Executive merely by virtue of holding that position, unless he or she is acting as State Treasurer. - 9.
+- 6. The position of Assistant Treasurer will assist the Treasurer in the performance of the Treasurer's duties, and may act in the position and carry out the functions and powers of the position during any absence or vacancy in the position, until the position of Treasurer has been filled. - 7.
+The Assistant Treasurer will not be a member of the State Executive merely by virtue of holding that position, unless they are acting as State Treasurer. - 8.
 The Assistant Treasurer will be a signatory to each bank account that the State Treasurer is a signatory to, but in the ordinary course of business will authorise payments only when acting as State Treasurer.